Magnetic Marvels: A Mathematical Exploration of Magnetotactic Bacteria

 In magnetite-producing bacteria, there have been three idealized crystal habits observed based on the combination of low index surfaces (100) (110), (111) (Pósfai et al., 2013).
 These habits are the cuboctahedral, elongated octahedral, and elongated-anisotropic habits.
 Figure 9 illustrates the crystal habits of magnetosome crystals.
 The Miller indices in the following paragraphs can be quite confusing so following along with the figures included is strongly recommended.

-Figure 9: Idealized habits of magnetosome crystals (Frankel & Bazylinski, 2004).
+Fig. 9.
+Idealized habits of magnetosome crystals (Frankel & Bazylinski, 2004).

 The first habit is often observed in the Alphaproteobacteria phylum under the Magnetospirillium genus.
 Cuboctahedral morphologies usually consist of six equivalent faces of the (100) form combined with eight equivalent faces of the form (111) (Pósfai et al., 2013).
 This habit preserves the symmetry associated with the cubic crystal system, making it the closest habit to the equilibrium growth form of the magnetite (Pósfai et al., 2013).
 In other words, magnetotactic bacteria that synthesize magnetite crystals in a cuboctahedral shape will benefit from the high thermostability of the crystal (Pósfai et al., 2013).
 Thus, less energy is required from the bacteria to accomplish biomineralization.
 This can be seen as an adaptation to optimize energy expenditure in the cell (Pósfai et al., 2013).
 Very similar to the cuboctahedra, magnetospirillium bacteria will also synthesize magnetosomes in octahedral shapes.
 This morphology is composed of eight (111) faces as demonstrated in Figure 10 (Pósfai et al., 2013).
 It benefits the bacteria in the same way as the cuboctahedra (Pósfai et al., 2013).
 Figure 10 also provides the image of the Fourier transform of a cuboctahedral magnetosome in the inset of C. The set of points in this image permitted scientists to infer the specific shape of the crystal (Pósfai et al., 2013).

-Figure 10: A) Transmission electron microscope image of a partial chain of regular octahedra.
+Fig. 10.
+A) Transmission electron microscope image of a partial chain of regular octahedra.
 B) Transmission electron microscope image of a partial chain of cuboctahedral magnetosomes.
 C) High resolution TEM image of a cuboctahedral magnetosome, witht the Fourier transform inserted in the upper left corner.
 D) Schematic model for the octahedra in A).
 E) schematic model for the crystal shown in C) [Adapted from Pósfai et al., 2013].

 The cuboctahedral and, by extension, octahedral habits are the only equidimensional habits observed in magnetotactic bacterial strains.
 All other habits are elongated.
 One of the most common among these habits is the elongated octahedral depicted in Figure 11 (Pósfai et al., 2013).
 This habit is an octahedral with enhanced growth in the direction parallel to the (111) planes.

-Figure 11: A) Transmission electron microscope image of a chain with highly elongated magnetosomes.
+Fig. 11.
+A) Transmission electron microscope image of a chain with highly elongated magnetosomes.
 Black arrows mark magnetosome with pronounced octahedral facets.
 B) TEM image of a partial chain of cuboctahedral magnetosomes.
 The circled white arrow shows elongation along the (111) axis.
 C) High resolution TEM image of the magnetosome in the lower right of B) the Fourier transform is present in the lower right corner.

 Additionally, magnetotactic bacteria can form elongated cuboctahedral magnetosomes (Pósfai et al., 2013).
 This last morphology introduces faces of the (110) form.
 Indeed, it is constructed from six (110) faces, two larger and six smaller (111) with six (100) faces (Figure12) (Pósfai et al., 2013).
 Again, this morphology is elongated in the (111) direction.
 Such elongations create forms with no centre of symmetry.
 This means that the crystal is different from its ideal equilibrium shape (Pósfai et al., 2013).
 While this might require the bacteria to expend more energy in the magnetosome formation, the elongation aligns with the easy magnetization axis of the magnetotactic bacteria.
 Thus, maximizing the magnetic moment of the crystal (Pósfai et al., 2013).

-Figure 12: A) TEM image of a cell containing a chain of elongated magnetosomes.
+Fig. 12.
+A) TEM image of a cell containing a chain of elongated magnetosomes.
 B) TEM image of two double chains of elongated magnetosomes.
 C) High resolution TEM image of a magnetosome.
 D) the diffraction pattern of the elongated magnetosome.
 E) Morphological model of an elongated cuboctahedral magnetosome.
 The elongated direction is (111) [Adapted from Pósfai et al., 2013].

 The last crystal habit is observed in Deltaproteobacteria, more specifically in the Nitrospirae phylum.
 This crystal habit is called the elongated-anisotropic habit, and it is usually characterized by a bullet-shaped crystal with a flat top (Pósfai et al., 2013).
 These habits can take many configurations such as presented in Figure 13.
 Some of these elongated anisotropic crystals have distinctive projected images with two isosceles triangles sharing a base (seen in Figure 12C) (Pósfai et al., 2013).
-The images obtained by transmission electron microscopy (TEM) reveal little information on the actual geometry of the crystal.
+The images obtained by transmission electron microscopy (TEM) reveal little information on the actual of the crystal.
 That is why Figure 14 modelled the crystal shapes based on the Fourier transform (Pósfai et al., 2013).
 In this Figure, one can see that higher indexes are necessary to represent the surfaces.
 Similar to the other elongated crystals, the elongation direction is usually parallel to (111), although bending can occur, and sections may have different elongation directions.
 This was specifically selected by evolution for the stronger magnetic moment it provides the magnetosome (Pósfai et al., 2013).

 Referring to the composition of greigite magnetosomes, one can see that sulfur atoms occupy the place that oxygen atoms have in magnetite.
 Although magnetite and greigite have very similar structural units, the different atoms will have a great impact on the overall morphology of the crystal.
 Sulfur has different chemical properties from oxygen.
 For example, the element’s size, electronegativity, and covalence are different (Roldan, Santos-Carballal, & de Leeuw, 2013).
 This will have repercussions on the distance and the strength of the bonds between atoms, thus, altering the short-range order of the crystal.
 Although these changes are minor in the order of the structural cell unit, they are amplified in the overall crystal morphology because of the long-range order.
 The translational symmetry present in mineral crystal is as important as the motif behind it.

-Figure 13: Images of magnetite magnetosomes with highly anisotropic, elongated, pointed habits.
+Fig. 13.
+Images of magnetite magnetosomes with highly anisotropic, elongated, pointed habits.
 A) A magnetosome elongated to (111), with the diffraction pattern in the lower left.
 B) a composite image of a curved magnetosome in the (110) direction with its Fourier transform in the lower right.
 C) A magnetosome isosceles triangle bases elongated in the (001) direction [Adapted from Pósfai et al., 2013].

-Figure 14: Tentative models for the elongated magnetosomes in Figure 13.
+Fig. 14.
+Tentative models for the elongated magnetosomes in Figure 13.
 A) two possible morphologies for the magnetosome in A) and B) of Figure 13.
 B) An approximate model for the morphology of the magnetosome in Figure 13 C) [Adapted from Pósfai et al., 2013].

 While it would be interesting to dive deeper and perform detailed analyses of the differences between biological magnetite and greigite crystal habits, current scientific knowledge on greigite magnetosomes is very limited.
 In fact, only one strain of greigite-producing bacteria is able to be cultured (Pósfai et al., 2013).
 However, these bacteria have been observed in collected samples, and it is believed that the precise greigite morphologies are also strains and species-specific (Pósfai et al., 2013).
 Usually, greigite crystals contain planar defects among their layers which results in fairly irregular crystal shapes (Pósfai et al., 2013).
 This can be observed precisely in Figure 15 C).
 Through the irregularities, there have also been numerous accounts of slight elongation parallel to the (100) axis.
 Just like magnetite magnetosomes, this is believed to optimise the magnetization of the crystal, a crucial aspect of the cell’s navigation system (Pósfai et al., 2013).
 In essence, the understanding of the shapes and geometrical principles that are present in magnetotactic bacteria’s magnetosomes reveals plausible reasons as to why these organelles have evolved to the way they are now.

-Figure 15: Transmission electron microscope (TEM) images of uncultured, large, greigite- and/or magnetite-producing, rod-shaped bacteria.
+Fig. 15.
+Transmission electron microscope (TEM) images of uncultured, large, greigite- and/or magnetite-producing, rod-shaped bacteria.
 A) and B) TEM images of greigite producing magnetotactic bacteria.
 C) High-magnification TEM image of greigite crystals from the cells shown in B) (Lefèvre et al., 2011).

 The ability of MTB to swim along concentration gradients to optimally situate where desired substrates are located and where repellants are avoided is crucial.
 This is especially important for following the oxic-anoxic interface (OATZ), which is a specific layer near the surface of chemically stratified waters where their specific oxygen concentration levels can be found (Figure 16).
 Since the OATZ moves rapidly near the surface of the water, MTB must have rapid chemotactic strategies that allow them to follow the OATZ (Frankel, Williams, & Bazylinski, 2007).
 MTB that live near the Southern or Northern hemispheres benefit from the presence of a vertical component to the Earth’s magnetic field.
-This allows them to swim along the direction of the oxygen gradient, and away from high oxygen concentrations near the atmosphere (see Figure 16).
+This allows them to swim along the direction of the oxygen gradient, and away from high oxygen concentrations near the (see Figure 16).
 However, the advantage of magnetic field alignment is not obvious for MTB located near the equator, where magnetic field lines lack a significant vertical component.
 It becomes relevant to address the effects of increasing angles between magnetic field lines and the gradient of a substrate of importance like oxygen, to predict the magnetotactic advantage and explore the different strategies possibly adopted by MTB to follow gradients optimally.
 An appropriate model developed by Codutti et al. that considers known bacterial chemotaxis strategies, such as the run and tumble and run and reverse (typical in MTB), as well as the statistical physics of Brownian motion affecting MTB, is described below.
 This mathematical model does fully capture MTB motion, but it turns out that although varying angles between a magnetic field and concentration gradients affect aerotactic response, relatively low angles result in faster aerotactic responses in the presence of a magnetic field, and angles close to the 90° result in slower but unhindered aerotaxis, in line with the existence of MTB close to the Earth’s equator (Codutti et al., 2019).

-Figure 16: Downward movement of MTB situated in the Northern (right) or Southern (left) hemispheres, along magnetic field lines with a strong vertical component.
+Fig. 16.
+Downward movement of MTB situated in the Northern (right) or Southern (left) hemispheres, along magnetic field lines with a strong vertical component.
 Oxygen concentrations increase above the OATZ.
 The mention of reduced sulfur compounds, indicated to increase in concentration below the OATZ, hints at another taxis whereby reduced sulfur compounds are detected to aid in triggering a reversal in movement, allowing to remain at the OATZ (Frankel, Williams, & Bazylinski, 2007).

-Modeling MTB as an Active Brownian Particle
+Modeling MTB as an active Brownian particle

 The concept of Brownian motion is important to describe the effects of thermal noise on a particle of interest.
 Brownian motion describes how a particle immersed in a fluid moves because of its collisions with surrounding particles, also referred to as thermal noise.
 The example provided in Figure 17 shows a larger particle M surrounded by smaller fluid particles that collide with it frequently.

-Figure 17: Brownian particle M surrounded by smaller fluid particles which collide frequently with the Brownian particle (“Brownian Motion: Langevin Equation”).
+Fig. 17.
+Brownian particle M surrounded by smaller fluid particles which collide frequently with the Brownian particle (“Brownian Motion: Langevin Equation”).

 Because of the large number of collisions around the particle of interest (this can go up to 1014 collisions between gas molecules, for instance), no cumulative force is experienced most times.
 Occasionally, significant net forces on the particle cause it to “jump” in a random direction (referred to as a random walk).
 This is the basis of Brownian motion, and it is useful to treat bacteria like MTB as Brownian particles in water.
 MTB are considered active particles, as they are self-propulsive and exhibit a rotational bias due to chemotaxis.
 The forces relevant to Brownian motion are included in the Langevin equation: